Last updated, November 7, 2022

 Greeting cards, letters, and other handwritten communication can transform your life, both on the business side and the personal side.
 It may seem like cards are only meant for special occasions, but they have far more potential.
 It’s all about what you do with them and your intentions.
-Let’s take a look at nine common and not-so-common reasons to send cards.
+Let’s take a look at nine common and not-so-common reasons to send a card.
 Keep these in mind, and you’ll make and send greeting cards that break through the noise and get results.

 We live in a busy world full of distractions, so it’s easy to forget about those we know if we don’t regularly see them.
 Sending a card is a great way to let someone know they’re on your mind, especially if the context is you saying goodbye to them.
 Even for someone you haven’t spoken to before, or for a while, a card is a great first step to a longer conversation; or, it could even be letting an employee know that you’re aware it’s their birthday, which will surely put a smile on their face.

 There’s an art to writing a great letter or greeting card message.
 Your message should be more creative than the bland, impersonal “Wishing you well.”
 The skills needed to write a great greeting card message also apply to other forms of written communication.
 So, every card you compose is good progress toward creating your style and learning what works best for you.
 Writing is also an essential piece of all communication, and expressing your thoughts in cards can help you get used to thinking of what to say at the moment as well.

 It takes a bit of effort to pick out a good-looking card that fits the recipient’s personality and tastes, along with handwriting a heartfelt message.
 This effort, however, puts more force and authenticity into what you say.
 A lot of inspirational or motivational content is passively consumed in the form of social media posts or online videos.
 If you want to inspire people, get them to change their behavior, or do something, say it with a handwritten greeting card.
 Because it was sent to them, and composed with them in mind, the message will ring truer than almost any other form of contact.